Runtime internals

 Panic recovery

 panic(msg) in user code returns RuntimeError::Panic(msg) from the evaluator.
 The native HTTP server catches that per-request, logs it, and returns a 500.
-A panic inside a go expr body crashes the process today because the tree-walker runs the body inline — proper goroutine panic isolation lands with the scheduler (§1.6).
+A panic inside a goroutine body unwinds the coroutine's stack and propagates to the worker M's resume site — the worker exits with the panic, but other goroutines on other workers continue running.
+A program-wide panic handler can be installed via panic::set_hook from user code.

 Where each stage is tested